ZFS

 zfstools & sanoid – snapshots on the local host

 I’m going to implement zfstools on all my ZFS-based hosts today.
 I first started using this tool in July 2019.
 In this post: FreeBSD 12.0 and 12.1 zfstools 0.3.6_1 sanoid-2.0.1_2 Local snapshots only I will be using zfstool only for creating local snapshots.
-If I wanted snapshots for sending to other hosts, I would probably […]
+If I wanted snapshots for sending to other hosts, I would probably use a tool such as sysutils/sanoid, which is policy-driven solution for snapshot management and replication.
+For now, there […]

 zfstools & sanoid – snapshots on the local host Read More »